oaqque/heart-to-unlock/README.md

 Change the SENSORTAG2_ADDR tothe IPV6 address of the sensortag running UDP Server.

 Please ensure you have Python3 installed on your system.
-Then install the dependencies by running pip3 install requirements.txt
+Then install the dependencies by running `pip3 install -r requirements.txt`

-In the server directory, run the following command in the terminal: export FLASK_APP = server.py
+In the server directory, run the following command in the terminal: `export FLASK_APP = server.py`

-Run the following command in the terminal: flask run
+Run the following command in the terminal: `flask run`

 Navigate to http://localhost:5000/collect/true to collect data for an actual user and train the model.